 A futures contract is an obligation to transact an asset at a predetermined future date and price.
 For example, a buyer (long) and the seller (short) might settle on $50,000 at Bitcoin for Dec 31, 2021.

 In the futures contract, both sides are required to post margin, also known as collateral.
 Thus, if the price goes up, the seller is obliged to increase his deposit.
-On the other hand, lower Bitcoin prices mean that the buyer needs to increase margin.
+On the other hand, lower Bitcoin prices mean that the buyer needs to increase the margin.

 It is crucial to understand that the CME contract is financially settled, which means no Bitcoin delivery upon maturity.
 In other words, it is basically a monetary bet between two parties.